David Grinspoon

-David H. Grinspoon (born 1959) is an American astrobiologist.
-He is Senior Scientist at the Planetary Science Institute and was the former inaugural Baruch S. Blumberg NASA/Library of Congress Chair in Astrobiology for 2012-2013.
+David H. Grinspoon (born December 22, 1959) is an American astrobiologist.
+He is the Senior Scientist for Astrobiology Strategy at NASA and was the former inaugural Baruch S. Blumberg NASA/Library of Congress Chair in Astrobiology for 2012–2013.

 His research focuses on comparative planetology, with a focus on climate evolution on Earth-like planets and implications for habitability.
 He has also studied, written and lectured on the human influence on Earth, as seen in cosmic perspective.